zaver-io/zaver-oxid-plugin/README.md

  ./vendor/bin/oe-console oe:module:install source/modules/zaver/payment
   ```
 ### Uninstall the module
+Again from the command line in the shop's main directory:
 ```
 ./vendor/bin/oe-console oe:module:uninstall-configuration zaver
 composer remove zaver/zaver-oxid
 composer remove zaver/sdk
 rm -rf source/modules/zaver
-rm tmp/smarty/*
+rm source/tmp/smarty/*
-rm tmp/*
+rm source/tmp/*
 ```

 ### Finalizing Steps
- ##### 1. Go to "Extensions->Modules", select the "Zaver payments" extension and press the "Activate" Button in the "Overview" tab.
+1. Go to "Extensions->Modules", select the "Zaver payments" extension and press the "Activate" Button in the "Overview" tab.
- ##### 2. There is a new menu item in the OXID-Interface named "Zaver".
+2. There is a new menu item in the OXID-Interface named "Zaver".
 Here you can set your merchant connect data.
- ##### 3. Press the button "Syncronize payments" and your zaver payments are added to the Oxid payment methods.
+3. Press the button "Syncronize payments" and your zaver payments are added to the Oxid payment methods.
- ##### 4. Go to the menu "Shop Settings->Shipping methods" and configure the zaver payments in the shipping methods.
+4. Go to the menu "Shop Settings->Shipping methods" and configure the zaver payments in the shipping methods.